ridort/DirectDraw-Force-Refresh-Rate/README.md

 2. Merge the previously identified .reg file by double-clicking it and accepting the warnings.
 No restart required.
 3. Play your game as normal.
 4. When you're finished playing, merge `dd_force_clear.reg` by double-clicking it and accepting the warnings.
 This will remove entries created by step 1 - you probably don't want to keep them in case it interferes with other games.

+## Disclaimer

+I am not responsible for any damage caused by the files contained within this repository.